 Who is Subject to the Requirement?

-You are subject to the Requirement if:
+You may be subject if:

-- You are the J-2 dependent of an Exchange Visitor who is subject to the requirement.
+- You are the J-2 dependent of an Exchange Visitor who is subject to the requirement

 If you have ever been subject to the requirement in the past, and have neither obtained a waiver nor fulfilled it by spending two years in your country, the requirement still applies, even if a more current Form DS-2019 reflects no basis for such a requirement.

 The visa stamp in your passport or your Form DS-2019, or both, may indicate whether or not you are subject to the requirement.
-These "preliminary endorsements" on Form DS-2019 are usually accurate but are not legally binding.
+These "preliminary endorsements" on the Form DS-2019 are usually accurate but are not legally binding.

 Waivers of the Requirement

-Exchange visitors who are subject to, but do not wish to comply with, the two-year home country residence requirement, may apply for a waiver of that requirement under any one of the applicable grounds provided by the U.S. immigration law.
+Exchange Visitors who are subject to, but do not wish to comply with, the two-year home country residence requirement, may apply for a waiver of that requirement under any one of the applicable grounds provided by the U.S. immigration law.